• Home

 Gluten-Free Walnut Bread

 You can now make this with King Arthur's Gluten-Free Bread Flour Blend!
 King Arthur's product is a new flour blend that unlike most gluten-free blends, works well in yeast bread.
-I've put the gluten-free variation in the recipe card.
+I had the gluten-free version in the recipe card, but I took it off and am going to give it its own page.
+If you've been using the gluten-free recipe and came here looking for it, let me know and I'll get it up sooner.

 Walnut Bread from Southern Burgundy